khiz-k/ai-chat-bot/README.md

 # ai-chat-bot

-A chat bot for a pizza shop.
+Testing ML via a chat bot for general questioning and some pizza shop questions.